Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

-In display.py, in the first query, you should also filter by user_id, and use this: WHERE ca.name = :card_name AND co.user_id = :user_id.
-This makes it so that each user can only get their own collection.

 Packs.py: In the queries, you are using lists of dictionaries: [{"pack_name": pack_name}] and [{"user_id": user_id, "card_name": chosen_card}], the lists aren't needed, you can just make them plain dictionaries; {"pack_name": pack_name} and {"user_id": user_id, "card_name": chosen_card}.